 Kronburg Castle – one of the best castles near Copenhagen

 For our itinerary we decide to hit both Frederiksborg and Kronburg castle in the same day.
 We hoped on the train to Helsinore but if you are only wanting to do one Copenhagen Castle then you can catch a train directly from Copehagen to Helsingor too as this is one of the best castles near Copenhagen.
 From Copenhagen it is only a 45 minute train journey – which is quite a beautiful journey as it skirts the coast and also passes the Louisiana Museum of Modern Art which is also worth adding to your Copenhagen itinerary if you have time.

-Kronborg Castle is perhaps most well known as the castle made famous by Shakespeare as the castle of Hamlet, Elsinore (in real life known as Kronborg) but often colloquially referred to as Hamlet’s Castle and has achieved UNSECO World Heritage Status as one of the most important Renaissance Castles in Europe.
+Fun Fact – Kronborg Castle is perhaps most well known as the castle made famous by Shakespeare as the castle of Hamlet, Elsinore (in real life known as Kronborg) but often colloquially referred to as Hamlet’s Castle and has achieved UNSECO World Heritage Status as one of the most important Renaissance Castles in Europe.
 For morefun facts about Copenhagen check out this post.